- LDA-NOC clear

 30-second verdict

-Side-by-side data table — every number that matters
+Side-by-side data, every number that matters

 | Parameter | Sultanpur Road | Shaheed Path |